rust-lang-cn/book-cn/src/ch06-01-defining-an-enum.md

 is no value there.
 In languages with null, variables can always be in one of two states: null or not-null.

-In “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:
+In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:

 > I call it my billion-dollar mistake.
 At that time, I was designing the first
 > comprehensive type system for references in an object-oriented language.
 My
 > goal was to ensure that all use of references should be absolutely safe, with
 > checking performed automatically by the compiler.
-But I couldn't resist the
+But I couldn’t resist the
 > temptation to put in a null reference, simply because it was so easy to
 > implement.
 This has led to innumerable errors, vulnerabilities, and system
 > crashes, which have probably caused a billion dollars of pain and damage in
 > the last forty years.

-The problem with null values is that if you try to actually use a value that’s null as if it is a not-null value, you’ll get an error of some kind.
+The problem with null values is that if you try to use a null value as a not-null value, you’ll get an error of some kind.
 Because this null or not-null property is pervasive, it’s extremely easy to make this kind of error.

 However, the concept that null is trying to express is still a useful one: a null is a value that is currently invalid or absent for some reason.

-The problem isn’t with the actual concept but with the particular implementation.
+The problem isn’t really with the concept but with the particular implementation.
 As such, Rust does not have nulls, but it does have an enum that can encode the concept of a value being present or absent.
 This enum is `Option<T>`, and it is [defined by the standard library][option]<!-- ignore -->